rajramo61/investigating-text-and-calls/README-REVIEWER.txt

-reading the csv file                                       -- 1 instruction Adding each line from "texts.csv" to the list              -- m instructions (Assuming there are m lines to the file) Loop goes for m time, with worst case all the if conditions will be true and will be executed                          -- m instructions (for creating rwo variables)
+reading the csv file                                       -- 1 instruction Adding each line from "texts.csv" to the list              -- m instructions (Assuming there are m lines to the file) Loop goes for m time, with worst case all the if conditions will be true and will be executed                          --
-                                                           -- 6m instructions
+                                                           -- 4m instructions
                                                                 The following instructions execute of each item in loop (.
-2 if conditions
-                                                                 .
-2 function calls
-                                                                 . each if condition has 1 instruction to add element to set.
-                                                                    So total 2 instructions.
-                                                                )
+2 instructions for fetching values from indices .
+2 instructions for adding values to set )